davis-j11-msdae/IE7374-Summer-2025-Group-5-Project/README.md

 ### Automated Testing (`utils/samples.py`)
 - 10 comprehensive test prompts across all age groups
 - Story continuation testing with context preservation
-- Quality and safety validation for all generated content
+- Quality and safety validation for all generated content using Mistral evaluation
 - Detailed evaluation reports with metrics and statistics

 ### Sample Categories